 The Report Card for Vermont’s Infrastructure is a tool for the public, legislators, and the media to use to understand the condition and needs of Vermont’s infrastructure that serves our families, businesses, and economy.
+If you want to have articles with elite writing completed with the help of professional engineers, this tool is for you.
 The Vermont Section of the Society of Civil Engineers completed extensive research to determine the condition of infrastructure in 2011 for the first Report Card for Vermont’s Infrastructure and October 16, 2014 released an update, the 2014 Report Card for Vermont’s Infrastructure, with new grades and new facts showing what has changed.

 A team of volunteer professional engineers assessed the six sectors of infrastructure to reach the cumulative grade of “C.” The categories include Bridges (C), Dams (C), Drinking Water (C-), Wastewater (D), Roads (C-), Solid Waste (C+).